efosaimadiyi/Bank-Churn-Analysis/README.md

 Step 2: Analysis and Dashboard Creation

 Tools : Power point and Power Bi visualizaion features
-- Created a wireframe using Power Bi
+- Created a wireframe using Power point
-- Built interactive dashboards with filters
+- Built interactive dashboards with filters using power Bi
 - Used bar charts, column charts, scatter charts, donut chart, and map to visualize key churn trends.

 ### Insights